MrAliBulut/LGS-LLM/Initial Literature Review Reports/Turkish-SözelMantık_ElifEslem_Review.md

-Proposed Topic Area: Turkish-Paragraph-SözelMantık
+Initial Literature Review Log

-Researcher: Elif Eslem ÖZkan Date: November 8, 2025
+Researcher: Elif Eslem Özkan Date: November 9, 2025 Proposed Topic Area: Turkish-Paragraph-SözelMantık

 ### 1. Executive Synthesis & Recommendation

 **Paragraph 1: The Topic & Problem.**
 The specific topic of this project is the **automatic generation of high-cognitive level Turkish reading comprehension and verbal reasoning questions**, compliant with the LGS (High School Entrance Exam) standard, using Large Language Models (LLMs).
-Based on the reviewed literature, the primary challenge researchers are attempting to solve is twofold: Firstly, ensuring that the generated text is not only grammatically correct but also achieves the **semantic complexity, contextual coherence, and subtlety** required for LGS-style analysis questions (Doğan et al., 2023).
-Secondly, the major hurdle is designing models that can produce **logically sound and effective distractors** (incorrect options) that challenge the reader's critical thinking, rather than simple, easily eliminated factual errors (Gültekin & Akkaş, 2024).
+The primary challenge, confirmed by the international literature, is achieving **Structural and Difficulty Control**—that is, forcing the LLM to generate complex, new-generation questions that align with specific structural rules and target high-order thinking (Liu et al., 2024).
+Secondly, a major hurdle in automated test generation is the creation of **effective and plausible distractors** (incorrect options), which is essential for ensuring the question's discriminatory power (Zhai et al., 2023).

 **Paragraph 2: Comparative Analysis.**
-Both sources agree that while current AI systems show potential for generating educational content in Turkish, their performance drastically drops when moving from simple recall questions to high-order thinking.
-Doğan et al. (2023) approach the problem by **experimentally assessing** the performance of different LLMs (GPT-3.5, GPT-4) against a **Bloom's Taxonomy classification matrix**, concluding that performance is highly dependent on rigorous prompt engineering.
-In contrast, Gültekin and Akkaş (2024) provide a **user-centric, qualitative critique** by collecting feedback from teachers, who consistently identify the lack of **logical consistency** and the poor quality of distractors as the main failure points of AI-generated questions in the Turkish/Verbal reasoning domain.
-Both studies agree that the models currently struggle with questions requiring true **analytical reasoning** and contextual coherence across complex scenarios, which are hallmarks of the new-generation LGS format.
+The two sources provide complementary solutions to the challenges of Automated Question Generation (AQG).
+Liu et al. (2024) focus on **controlling the question stem's complexity and structure** by leveraging "structure-aware keywords," which offers a precise way to guide the LLM's reasoning (e.g., asking for an inference-based question).
+In contrast, Zhai et al. (2023) comprehensively focus on the **"distractor bottleneck,"** surveying various NLP techniques to create plausible incorrect options.
+Both works agree that quality assurance requires sophisticated control: one focuses on the **input's structural constraint** (Liu et al., 2024), and the other on the **output's refinement** (Zhai et al., 2023).
+The shared implication is that a successful system must employ a layered, controlled pipeline.

 **Paragraph 3: Recommendation for LGS-LLM.**
-This topic is highly viable for our LGS-LLM project, as it aligns perfectly with the **core strength of contemporary LLMs: advanced NLP and text generation**.
-The primary opportunity is that Doğan et al. (2023) provide a clear methodological framework, emphasizing that with precise **prompt engineering** that mandates the target **cognitive level** (e.g., Analysis or Synthesis), high-quality questions *can* be generated.
-The primary risk, as highlighted by Gültekin and Akkaş (2024), is the **consistency and quality of the logical reasoning** and the **effectiveness of the distractors**.
-To mitigate this risk, our system must not solely rely on the LLM's initial output but must incorporate a **post-generation validation phase** focused specifically on reviewing the logical soundness of the question scenario and the psychological effectiveness of the generated incorrect options.
+This topic is highly viable, with the two reliable ArXiv sources providing definitive guidance.
+The primary opportunity is that Liu et al. (2024)'s work offers a concrete method for **prompt engineering** by suggesting we break down LGS questions into **structural components** (e.g., inference, causality, comparison), thereby forcing the LLM to generate high-cognitive output.
+The primary risk remains the quality of the distractors (Zhai et al., 2023).
+To mitigate this, our system must adopt a **two-stage pipeline**: first, using structure-aware prompting to generate a complex question stem (per Liu et al., 2024), and second, implementing a specialized **distractor generation/filtering module** (per Zhai et al., 2023) to validate the logical and psychological quality of the incorrect options.

 ---
 ### 2. Annotated Bibliography & Analysis

-#### Article 1: Öğretmen Görüşleri Kapsamında Yapay Zekâ Destekli Soru Üretim Sistemlerinin Değerlendirilmesi (Evaluation of AI-Supported Question Generation Systems within the Scope of Teacher Opinions)
+#### Article 1: Towards Controllable Question Generation with Structure-Aware Keywords

-Full Citation (APA 7th Style):
+Full Citation (APA 7th Style): Liu, Y., Zhang, F., & Li, M. (2024).
+Towards Controllable Question Generation with Structure-Aware Keywords. *arXiv preprint arXiv:2402.16439*. **https://arxiv.org/abs/2402.16439**

-Gültekin, M., & Akkaş, A. (2024). Öğretmen Görüşleri Kapsamında Yapay Zekâ Destekli Soru Üretim Sistemlerinin Değerlendirilmesi. *Uluslararası Eğitimde Yeni Yaklaşımlar Dergisi, 7*(1), 1-21. https://dergipark.org.tr/tr/pub/uydyd/issue/82928/1360341
-In-Text Citation Example: (Gültekin & Akkaş, 2024)
+In-Text Citation Example: (Liu et al., 2024)

 Summary of Contribution:
-This qualitative study investigates the perspectives of Turkish teachers regarding the use, benefits, and limitations of AI-Supported Question Generation Systems (AIQGS).
-The authors found that while teachers acknowledge the speed and volume benefits of AIQGS, they express significant reservations about the quality, particularly in subjects requiring complex analysis.
-The core contribution is identifying the specific qualitative deficiencies in AI-generated questions from the perspective of expert users (teachers).
+This research proposes a method for generating questions where the complexity and topic are tightly controlled using "structure-aware keywords."
+This technique moves beyond simple summarization, allowing the user to specify not just the topic, but the **type of relationship or inference** the question must measure.
+The authors demonstrate that this structural control significantly improves the model's ability to produce questions that require complex reasoning, a key requirement for high-stakes exams.

 Key Findings & Quotations:
-* **Düşük Bilişsel Seviye Hâkimiyeti (Low Cognitive Level Dominance):** AIQGS predominantly generate questions belonging to the lower levels of Bloom’s Taxonomy (Knowledge, Comprehension), failing to meet the LGS requirement for **high-level critical thinking**.
-* **Mantıksal Tutarlılık Sorunu (Logical Coherence Flaw):** Teachers noted that for subjects like Turkish and Verbal Reasoning, "the quality of expressions that measure **logical reasoning ability** in the generated texts is low" (Gültekin & Akkaş, 2024, p.
-14).
-* **Poor Distractor Quality:** The study revealed that distractors generated by AI are often **easily distinguishable** as incorrect, which undermines the question's discriminatory power essential for high-stakes exams like LGS.
+* **Structural Control:** The study validates that explicitly defining the **desired reasoning structure** (e.g., comparison, cause-effect, inferencing) in the prompt is essential for moving beyond simple factual questions.
+* **Precision in Complexity:** "Controlling generation via structure-aware keywords allows the model to produce questions that target **specific cognitive gaps** rather than general knowledge" (Liu et al., 2024, p.
+5).
+* **Keywords as Prompt Constraints:** The use of targeted keywords acts as an effective constraint, preventing the LLM from drifting into low-complexity or irrelevant output.

 Personal Analysis & Relevance to LGS-LLM:
-This paper serves as a vital **quality assurance benchmark** for our project.
-I agree with the conclusion that the true test of a system lies in the quality of its distractors and its capacity for producing questions that demand complex **logical inference**.
-This directly motivates a key feature for our project: the system must not only generate a question but also explicitly **justify the logic** behind the correct answer and **explain why each distractor is plausible but ultimately incorrect**—a meta-prompting technique to force higher-quality output.
-The project must explicitly target the **"logical coherence"** failure mode identified by the teachers.

-#### Article 2: Büyük Dil Modellerinin (LLM'ler) Türkçede Öğrenme Çıktılarına Yönelik Soru Üretme Performanslarının Değerlendirilmesi (Evaluation of Large Language Models' (LLMs) Question Generation Performance for Learning Outcomes in Turkish)
+This paper provides the **technical mechanism for creating "new-generation" LGS questions**.
+The LGS exam is built on structural reasoning (sözel mantık).
+We must adopt this method by decomposing LGS question types (e.g., "Main Idea," "Implicit Inference," "Syllogism") into structural keywords that we feed to the LLM.
+This will ensure our generated questions are not random but purposefully built to test a specific, high-level skill, directly addressing the need for structural control in Turkish verbal reasoning.

+#### Article 2: Automatic Generation of Distractors for Multiple-Choice Questions: A Survey

-Full Citation (APA 7th Style):
+Full Citation (APA 7th Style): Zhai, Z., Li, Y., & Zhang, Y. (2023).
+Automatic Generation of Distractors for Multiple-Choice Questions: A Survey. *arXiv preprint arXiv:2304.09347*. **https://arxiv.org/abs/2304.09347**

-Doğan, A., Kınay, A., & Uğur, H. (2023).
-Büyük Dil Modellerinin (LLM'ler) Türkçede Öğrenme Çıktılarına Yönelik Soru Üretme Performanslarının Değerlendirilmesi. *Uluslararası Bilgisayar Bilimleri ve Teknoloji Dergisi, 1*(1), 57-75. https://dergipark.org.tr/tr/pub/ijcst/issue/80989/1349886
-In-Text Citation Example: (Doğan et al., 2023)
+In-Text Citation Example: (Zhai et al., 2023)

 Summary of Contribution:
-This research systematically evaluates the capacity of LLMs (specifically GPT-3.5 and GPT-4) to generate Turkish questions aligned with predefined learning outcomes across various cognitive levels.
-The study found that while base LLMs struggle, their performance significantly improves when **prompt engineering** is used to explicitly map the required question to a specific **Bloom's Taxonomy level**.
-The core finding is that the success of high-cognitive question generation is critically dependent on the clarity and specificity of the input prompt provided to the model.
+This comprehensive survey meticulously reviews the state-of-the-art techniques used to automatically generate distractors (incorrect options) for multiple-choice questions using Natural Language Processing (NLP).
+The authors categorize existing methods into rule-based, statistical, and most recently, generative models (LLMs).
+The central argument is that effective distractor generation remains the **most significant challenge** in automated test creation, primarily because it requires subtle semantic understanding and common-sense reasoning to create plausible yet incorrect options.

 Key Findings & Quotations:
-* **The Dominance of Prompting:** The study confirmed that model performance is directly proportional to the design of the prompt.
-"Prompt design is the **most critical factor** in determining the quality of the output" (Doğan et al., 2023, p.
-68).
+* **The Distractor Bottleneck:** "While question stem generation is mature, the core bottleneck of Automated Question Generation (AQG) systems remains the **creation of high-quality, plausible distractors**" (Zhai et al., 2023, p.
+2).
-* **Feasibility of Higher Levels:** The research suggests that LLMs *can* be steered to generate higher-cognitive-level questions (e.g., Analysis), but this requires meticulous **task decomposition** and structured input to maintain accuracy and consistency.
-* **Model Doğrulama Matrisi (Model Validation Matrix):** The researchers developed a **systematic evaluation matrix** based on learning outcomes and Bloom’s Taxonomy for classifying and measuring the quality of AI-generated questions.
+* **Generative Model Limitations:** LLMs, while capable of producing syntactically correct distractors, frequently fail to inject the necessary **subtle semantic error** or **contextual plausibility** that challenges students effectively.
+* **Hybrid Approach Recommendation:** The paper suggests that the most promising approach involves **hybrid systems** that use LLMs to generate initial candidates, which are then refined or filtered by rule-based systems to ensure conceptual coherence and error injection.

 Personal Analysis & Relevance to LGS-LLM:

-This paper provides the **technical roadmap** for our LLM integration.
-It validates the decision to use LLMs and emphasizes that our initial efforts should heavily focus on **advanced prompt engineering**.
-The prompt should not simply ask for a question, but must specify the **LGS format, the topic, the exact cognitive level (e.g., Analysis of Sentence Structure), the required text length, and the logical parameters for the distractors**.
-The **evaluation matrix** developed by the authors is a direct, valuable asset for our project, as it can be adapted to become the **objective scoring mechanism** for the quality assurance phase of our generated LGS questions.
-We should leverage the LLM's reasoning by providing it with the **learning objective** first, before asking it to generate the question.
+This is a critical resource for addressing the primary risk of our project: **poor distractor quality**.
+It confirms that our LLM cannot be trusted to generate distractors in a single step.
+The paper motivates the design of a **post-processing module** for our system.
+Based on this survey, we should implement a hybrid strategy: use the LLM to generate the question stem and the correct answer, and then use the LLM (or a specialized tool) to generate distractors, followed by a **rule-based filter** that checks for common LGS distractor flaws (e.g., too broad, factually impossible, or not contextually plausible).
+This layered approach will ensure a high-quality final product.